raiakash203/Interview-guide/README.md

 Design a robust data governance framework to maintain the high quality of data

 ## 2. How do you ensure the scalability of a data pipeline?

+Scalability in data pipelines is key for handling large volumes of data without compromising performance.

+Here are some of the strategies experienced candidates should mention:

+Using cloud services like AWS EMR or Google BigQuery, as they offer the ability to scale resources up or down based on demand.

+Perform data partitioning and sharding to distribute the data across multiple nodes, reducing the load on any single node

+Optimizing data processing scripts to run in parallel across multiple servers

+Monitoring performance metrics with the help of monitoring tools and making adjustments to scaling strategies